michaella23/JavaScriptMas2022/README.md

 24 days of JavaScript challenges from Scrimba

 ## What is JavaScriptmas? 🎁
 This is a chance for developers to level up their JavaScript skills with daily coding challenges from December 1st to 24th.
-There are daily prizes as well as a Grand Prize.
+This year there may be around 3000 participants, all hoping to have their code chosen for a grand prize.
 Participants can also review other people’s code for a second chance to win.

 ## The Challenges